MatthiasSchinacher/SDCND_LaneLines_P1/Writeup.md

 than xmax/2 (xmax being the x- value for the right image border).
 Likewise, a "right" input-line must have a positive slope and the x-values of the endpoints must average > xmax/2.
-Additionally the 2 endpoints of the input-line must differ 2 ticks in each direction, x and y, to be considered.
+Additionally the 2 endpoints of the input-line must differ a minimum number of ticks in each direction, x and y, to be considered.

-### 2. Identify potential shortcomings with your current pipeline
+### Potential shortcomings with the current pipeline
-TODO
+The current pipeline has some difficulties with lane lines that are not solid, especially when very small partial lines - almost dots or small lines that are orthogonal to the actual lane line - are present.

+I guess this might be due to imperfect pipeline parameters or might be a result of the linear regression approach.

+Also, I got the impression, that sometimes the actual lane line was not really a mathematical line and thus the computed line did not really "fit".

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements
-TODO
+What one could always do of course is to experiment with additional combinations of parameter values.
+But what I personally really be interested in is 2 improvements:
+* using a higher order regression; of course this would not be strictly identify a lane "line"
+* using somehow information from the respective previous picture as input; this would of course require a major code refactoring :-)